-As noted in the article What does the "Combine new results with old" setting do?, this feature can be used to overcome shortcomings of the data source API not being able to pull older periods of historical data or to help quicken the loading or larger data sets.
-Here's an example setup for using this feature:
+This feature can be used to overcome shortcomings of the data source API not being able to pull older periods of historical data or to help quicken the loading or larger data sets.

-- Set up your data source query as normal in the Supermetrics sidebar.
+- Set up your query as usual in the Supermetrics sidebar.

 - Set the date range settings for as far back as you need data, or as far back as the data source allows for.
 For simplicity, this example is set to the last week, but you can also do this with the last year or several years.